datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

    Cloning from remote URLs.

-If you are interested in learning how to set up different services as special remotes, you can take a look at the sections :ref:`s3`, :ref:`dropbox` or :ref:`gitlfs` for concrete examples with DataLad datasets, and the general section :ref:`share_hostingservice` on setting up dataset siblings.
+If you are interested in learning how to set up different services as special remotes, you can take a look at handbook.datalad.org for concrete examples with DataLad datasets, and the general section :ref:`share_hostingservice` on setting up dataset siblings.
 In addition, there are step-by-step walk-throughs in the documentation of git-annex for services such as `S3 <https://git-annex.branchable.com/tips/public_Amazon_S3_remote>`_, `Google Cloud Storage <https://git-annex.branchable.com/tips/using_Google_Cloud_Storage>`_, `Box.com <https://git-annex.branchable.com/tips/using_box.com_as_a_special_remote>`__, `Amazon Glacier <https://git-annex.branchable.com/tips/using_Amazon_Glacier>`_,